ibuisic/dev_starter_kit/readme.md

         outline
     }

+**Use shorthand notation**
+- Shorten hexadecimal colour notation.
+- Define pseudo classes for links in the LoVe/HAte-order: Link, Visited, Hover, Active.
+You’re best off putting your styles in the order “link-visited-hover-active”, or “LVHA” for short.
+- Define element’s margin, padding or border in TRouBLed-order: Top, Right, Bottom, Left.
+When using shorthand to specify an element’s margin, padding or border, do it clockwise from the top: Top, Right, Bottom, Left.

 ###3.
 Technical Tips

 - Messing with the grid system and adding style to bootstrap grid classes like `.container` and `.row`.